deepanshs/mrsimulator/docs/index.rst

   coupling interactions.
 - It includes simulation of weakly coupled nuclei experiencing J and dipolar couplings.
-- It is fully documented with a stable and simple API and is easily incorporated into your python scripts and web apps.
+- It is fully documented with a stable and simple API and is easily incorporated into your Python scripts and web apps.
-- It is compatible with modern python packages, such as scikit-learn, Keras, etc.
+- It is compatible with modern Python packages, such as Scikit-learn, Keras, etc.
 - Packages using mrsimulator -

   - `mrinversion <https://mrinversion.readthedocs.io/en/stable/>`_